nmata010/nmata010.github.io/_posts/data-strategy-post.md

 - Finally, with all the manual annotations done, i exported from roboflow, uploaded to kaggle and i'm ready to start running experiments

 ## Running experiments
+- Ok so i've got a dataset, a benchmark, and a list of experiments.
+I'm ready to start training models and checking performace.
+- I made some tweaks to the colab notebook to add support for model validation.
+That was a fun sidequest that resulted in my first OSS contribution.
+- Control group:
+    - first up was establishing a baseline using a 'control group' of models.
+    - I want use the models i trained in my previous experiments to establish a baseline for how they perform on my use-case.
+    - The expectation is that they would do poorly, and sure enough they only landed at `mAP50 = 0.45%` & `mAP50 = 0.42%` for the 1e and 20e respsectively.
+    - The baseline is set.
+Any notable improvement on those scores is worth exploring.
+    - The working hypothesis at this stage is that the poor performance is the result of domain shift.
+The only way to test is to train a new model with new dataset: enter nwe models
+- Aerial_1e:
+    - trained on aerial dataset for 1epoch
+    - hypothesis is that new dataset will result in better mAP50 because the training data is more relevant to the usecase.
+    - Observation is that we get a jump in performance with `mAP50=10.2%`
+    - Conclusion is that we're on to something.
+I think this confirms domain shift as the problem of the previous models.
+Its also giving good signal that we've got the right training data, but still falls far short of the benchmark of 50% we're trying to hit.
+- Aerial_20e:
+    - trained on aerial dataset for 20epoch
+    - hypothesis is that training for longer will result in significantly improved mAP50
+    - observation is that we do get a jump in performance with `mAP50=42.9%`
+    - conclusion is that training for longer on the same data set does improve performance significantly.
+We clearly have the right data and are heading in the right directioin, but again fall short of the 50% benchmark.
+The performance gains are non-linear, training for 20x longer only yielded 4x improvement
+- Aerial_350e:
+    - trained on aerial dataset for 350epochs
+    - hypothesis is that since performance gains are non-linear, we should expect the improvements to trail off.
+Training for will achieve slight improvements
+    - observation is that we do get a milder but still very significant improvement and achieve `mAP50=50.4%`.
+This took around 2h to train and i struggled with colab limits.
+This maybe near the upper bound of the training i can do on colab for free.
+    - conclusion is that the performance improvements indeed trail off but not before we reached our benchmark of mAP50=50%.
+This confirms that we can achieve a POC grade performance with a relatively small training set.
+How can we squeeze more out of the same data?
+- Roboflow_Aerial_350e:
+    - trained on aerial dataset for 350epochs; roboflow does hyperparameter tuning in the background.
+    - hypothesis is that we'll see a very small improvement by leveraging hyper parameter tuning
+    - observation is that we see a small but meaningful improvement of 13% by using hyper parameter tuning.
+    - conclusion is that getting to production grade (mAP50=95%) likely requires more robust data _and_ hyper parameter tuning
+-
 - Train a bunch of models
 - Update the jupyter notebook to include a model validation function
 - Ran it